TerraLindaHighSchool/springculminating-project-nickmesh/README.md

 # Unity-Starter
 Press spacebar to jump
-Left-click to destroy bombs
+Left-click to destroy bombs and collect apples
-Levels have not been added yet, so go on for as long as you can Good luck!
+Collect 5 apples to win
+Good luck!